scurid-inc/docs/docs/quickstart/quickstart-for-managed.md

     By downloading Scurid Software you agree to the [Service Agreement](https://www.scurid.com/service-agreement)

+#### Download Scurid Edge Agent

+There are builds available for a variety of hardware and OS platforms.
+Download the appropriate build for your platform.
+Please check the download page for the latest supported platforms.

 #### Download Scurid App

 There are builds available for `linux`, `macos` and `windows` platforms.
 Download the appropriate build for your platform.